Looking for things to do in the New Forest? Don’t miss this step by step guide.

-As well as providing exhibits and information about this ships themselves, Buckler’s Hard also allows you to learn more about life for the workers.
+As well as providing exhibits and information about the ships themselves, Buckler’s Hard also allows you to learn more about life for the workers.

 Several cottages are open to show what life was like for the shipbuilders and their families.
 While the cottages are modest, the setting by the water is pretty amazing.

 There’s also a cafe if you fancy a rest or afternoon tea in the New Forest and a gift shop, as well as a lake and garden trail to explore.

 Unusual Things to do in the New Forest

 Stand Up Paddleboarding in Milford on Sea

 The New Forest is a playground for outdoorsy types, and it’s not just the woodland trails on offer.
-A great option for unusual things to do in the New Forest is trying out Stand Up Paddleboarding.
+A great option for unusual things to do in the New Forest is trying out stand up paddleboarding.